Leandromaro/Java-Design-Patterns/README.md

 The flyweight object’s state is made up of an invariant component shared with other similar objects (intrinsic) and a variant component which can be manipulated by the client code (extrinsic).

+### When to use
+  - The number of Objects to be created by application should be huge.
+  - The object creation is heavy on memory and it can be time consuming too.
+  - The object properties can be divided into intrinsic and extrinsic properties, extrinsic properties of an Object should be defined by the client program.

 __It’s very important that the flyweight objects are immutable: any operation on the state must be performed by the factory.__

 ## References